The Eye of the Serpent

 Meanwhile, the four who had fled into the stalks came face to face with four giant ants.
 A fight began, breaking the Fear.
 Xymiton cast Enlarge Reversed on one of the ants, which reduced the amount of damage it would do on a hit.
 A few of the group were wounded.
 Retty had managed to pull one of the ants from Pinimpy onto himself, and once he had defeated this one, he gave Xymiton a Cure Light Wounds.
 The quartet prevailed and the giant ants were defeated, with everyone sharing the experience of the battle, which lasted six rounds.
 After voicing a certain unwillingness to do so, they began to make their way back to the others on the bridge.

-Meanwhile, Tikarada had seen Ovlov sink and dived into the water after him, following the bubbles.
+Whilst that was happening, Tikarada had seen Ovlov sink and dived into the water after him, following the bubbles.
 With his swimming proficiency, Tikarada was able to bring the fat curmudgeonly cleric to the surface, where he spluttered and thrashed in panic, claiming that he couldn't swim.
 Tikarada told him it was going to be ok and calmed him down.
 Ovlov held on to the side like Razadar and calmed down a little.

 "Don't just stand there gawking, help me to climb out!"
 Ovlov gasped, but Tunaxicon refused and said that he seemed to be doing just fine, then turned away so the others couldn't see him laughing.
 Tikarada did a cool kung fu somersault from the water up onto the bridge and began to help.
 Scobby, complaining about a tummy ache, and Ollopso, started helping Ovlov onto the planking as well.